flashbots/flashbots-docs/docs/flashbots-auction/searchers/advanced/reputation.md

 Searcher reputation is associated with the signing key used to authenticate with the relay.
 That is, the ethereum address associated with the `X-Flashbots-Signature` field of your bundle submission.

-As a searcher, the best way to improve your score is to only submit transactions to the relay which have a high likelyhood of landing on chain.
+As a searcher, the best way to improve your score is to only submit transactions to the relay which have a high likelihood of landing on chain.